jing928/GreenhouseMonitor/README.md

    The script itself takes about 15 seconds to run, and the two cron jobs above run the script every 30 seconds and therefore create a 15-second interval between two runs.

 Finally, run `sudo reboot` to restart Raspbian for the changes to take effect.

+## Usage

+### Greenhouse Monitor

+Once configured, the script should automatically run every minute and it will collect the sensor data (temperature and humidity) and save them to the local database.
+For every reading, it will also compare with the `config.json` file and notify user if the reading is out of range.
+The notification is sent maximum once each day, local time.

+To manually run the script, run:

+ `python3 /home/pi/Workspaces/GreenhouseMonitor/monitor_and_notify.py`

+### Greenhouse Bluetooth

+Once configured, the script should automatically run every 30 seconds and it will look for paired devices.
+If a paired device is nearby, it will collect the sensor data and send notification with the data to the user.
+The notification is sent maximum once every minute.

+To manually run the script, run:

+`python3 /home/pi/Workspaces/GreenhouseMonitor/greenhouse_bluetooth.py`

+### Report Generation

+To see if readings are out-of-range for each day, user can manually run:
+`python3 /home/pi/Workspaces/GreenhouseMonitor/create_report.py`

+User can also modify the range in `config.json` before creating the report.

+### Data Visualization

+User can manually run:

+`python3 /home/pi/Workspaces/GreenhouseMonitor/analytics.py`

+to generate two predefined graphs — `line_chart.png` and `joint_plot.png`.

+The former shows the trends of temperature and humid, and the latter depicts the relationship between temperature and humidity along with their distributions.